 Sinusitis and post nasal drip also contribute to halitosis because the mucus that accumulates in the back of the throat and on the tongue's anterior is full of proteins that anaerobic bacteria love breaking down and consuming.
 With the digestive processes of millions of bacteria feeding on this mucus, the amount of sulfurous, smelly compounds overwhelming the mouth is enormous.

-When oral pH levels are higher than 7, growth of gram-negative bacteria increases due to the high acidity of saliva.
+When oral pH levels are lower than 7, growth of gram-negative bacteria increases due to the high acidity of saliva.
 People with acid reflux often experience chronic halitosis as well as those who engage in extreme diets in which caloric intake is severely restricted.
 When the liver does not have enough glycogen from food to provide the body with energy, a condition known as ketosis occurs.
-Ketosis produces ketones that infiltrate the bloodstream and raise the pH levels in the blood and saliva.
+Ketosis produces ketones that infiltrate the bloodstream and lowers the pH levels in the blood and saliva.
 This allows anaerobic bacteria to thrive in such dry, acidic and oxygen-less conditions.

 Gram-negative bacteria are found in nearly all dental infections including abscesses, gingivitis, periodontitis, inflammation of dental pulp (pulpitis) and plaque.
 Dry mouth that is left untreated exacerbates the development of tooth and gum diseases which may potentially lead to a more serious illness such as tooth loss, sepsis and infections of the mandible or neck.
 Even when good oral hygiene practices are followed, the mouth may still experience serious health problems due to lack of optimal saliva and oxygen flow.